-The Northwest (includes Oregon, Washington, and Idaho; sometimes Montana and Wyoming; some sources include southeast Alaska) is filled with amazing road trip destinations that people travel all over the world to see: from Glacier National Park, the Space Needle, Mount Hood, Silverwood, to Yellowstone National Park.
+The Northwest (includes Oregon, Washington, and Idaho; sometimes Montana and Wyoming; some sources include southeast Alaska) is filled with amazing road trip destinations that people travel all over the world to see: Glacier National Park, the Space Needle, Mount Hood, Silverwood, to Yellowstone National Park.

 The Ape Cave – Skamania, Washington

-It’s the largest lava tube in the continental U.S. and is over two miles in length.
+It’s the largest lava tube in the continental U.S. and is over two miles long.

 The upper cave can be challenging as it takes about 2.5 hours to hike, with sections that require people to climb over boulder piles and scale an 8-foot lava fall.

-Be sure to prepare your car for a road trip no matter the season in order to keep yourself safe.
+Be sure to prepare your car for a road trip no matter the season to keep yourself safe.

 Thor’s Well – Cape Perpetua, Oregon

 Thor’s Well is an amazing natural phenomenon that looks like the drain to the Pacific Ocean.

 You’ll probably get hit by the waves shooting in and out of the well, plus you’ll have to walk out onto really unstable rocks to get to it.

 Despite what it looks like in many photos, it is NOT huge: it’s a hole in the rocks where water from the ocean goes in and shoots out with the waves, but it’s not gigantic.

 Pro tip: This can be hard to find, but it’s close to the Spouting Horn.

 Craters of the Moon – Arco, Idaho

 You have the option to drive and hike through the landscape once you’re there, so be sure to wear the correct footwear.

 But to many others, it’s a small gem off the beaten path that you can’t see anywhere else.

 Pro tip: Craters of the Moon is higher in elevation than the surrounding areas, so it’s normally windy.
-Bring a jacket!

 The Garden of One Thousand Buddhas – Arlee, Montana

-Montana might not be the place you’d expect to see such a thing, but for those from the area, it’s no surprise that GochenTulku Sand-ngag Rinpoche chose this spot for this monument.
+Montana might not be where you’d expect to see such a thing, but for those from the area, it’s no surprise that GochenTulku Sand-ngag Rinpoche chose this spot for this monument.

 As one of the best road trip destinations in the Northwest, this area is beautiful and mountainous: a perfect location for a spiritual retreat.

-The garden is within the Flathead Indian Reservation and the Salish-Kootenai people have welcomed the nondenominational nature of the garden for the people in the area.
+The garden is within the Flathead Indian Reservation, and the Salish-Kootenai people have welcomed the nondenominational nature of the garden for the people in the area.